 Perhaps most importantly, they’ve given the website time, allowing you to grow it faster than if you were building it from a newly registered or previously parked domain.
 This means you can skip straight to the interesting part – optimizing the website and growing revenue ASAP.

 Psychologically, for a lot of people, it’s easier to grow something that is established.
 It can be the same amount of work to go from 0 to 1 than 1 to 10.

-Before you go ahead and purchase a website, make sure you do your research, aka due diligence.
+Before you go ahead and purchase a website though, make sure you do some very critical research, aka due diligence.

 You don’t want to invest $30,000 in a website that is going to see it’s Google rankings jump off a cliff in a few months, or see it’s revenue magically stop being paid tomorrow.
 This is a topic in itself, so if you want to read up on it in more detail, check out this guide from Hekkup.